-Please do not feed or keep any wildlife as pets.
-(Especially glazed doughnuts) They require a strict diet to stay in good health.
+Please do not feed (Especially glazed doughnuts) or keep any wildlife as pets.
+They require a strict diet to stay in good health.
 Here are some pointers on what you can do to help:

 If you have found a baby squirrel, it may or may not need your or our help.
 Like other species, baby squirrels are often left alone for 4-5 hours by their parents between feedings.
 Many times there will be more than one baby in the area.
 After searching the immediate area for any other babies, grab a small box that the babies cannot climb out of and put a warm towel or pillowcase in the bottom.
-Gently pick up the babies and put them in the box. move the box to the base of the tree that had the nest.
-If no nest is present, put it under the closest tree.
+Gently pick up the babies and put them in the box and move the box to the base of the tree that had the nest.
+If no nest is present, put it in the shade under the closest tree.
 Observe from a safe distance; the parents will stay out of sight if they are aware of your presence.
 The parents should relocate the babies one by one.
 If there is no activity within 4-5 hours, keep them in a warm dry place and call us at 941-484-9657.

 Fun facts: Squirrels bury their food and lose about 25% of the nuts and seeds that they bury due to thievery from other squirrels or animals.
 They will often dig a hole, pretend to bury something and cover it up to throw them off.
 Many of the seeds that they forget about eventually end up growing into trees.
 Pretty cool!!